Katznicho/uganda-data-lib/README.md

 ## Accessing Data Through API

-Now that you have an API key, you can access data through the Uganda Data Project API:
+Now that you have an API key, you can access data through the Uganda Data Project Library:

-1. Use the API key in your requests to authenticate and access the Library.
+1. Use the API key in your requests to authenticate methods within  the Library.
 2. Explore the available datasets related to districts, counties, sub-counties, parishes, and villages in Uganda.
 3. Follow the Library documentation for details on endpoints, parameters, and response formats.